bmokase3093/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Print every of the day starting with 00:00 to 23:59 Print the 9 times table
 Add two integers and return result
+Print all natural numbers from n to 98